Kourtney Kardashian & Scott Disick Reportedly Argue Over 4th Of July Plans For Their Kids

 “Now that they’re not together and she’s got this dream body, he’s drooling over her.
 Anytime he sees a pic of her in a bikini he gets mad because he can’t have her anymore.
 Kourtney has never looked this good and it’s giving him major FOMO,” an insider previously told the outlet.

-Meanwhile, it seems that Kourtney Kardashian won the battle for the kids as she and Younes are currently still in Italy with her little ones during The Fourth of July.
+Meanwhile, it seems that Kourtney Kardashian won the battle for the kids as she and Younes are currently still in Italy with her little ones during the Fourth of July.